Giovanni Goria

 Giovanni Giuseppe Goria (/it/; 30 July 1943 - 21 May 1994) was an Italian politician.
 He served as the 46th prime minister of Italy from 1987 until 1988.

 Biography

 Background and early life

 Goria was born in Asti (Piedmont).

 Goria was an accountant by profession.
 He joined the Christian Democracy in 1960 and entered local politics.
-He was elected to the chamber of deputies in 1976.
-He was undersecretary of the budget from 1981 until 1983 and then became treasury minister.
+He was elected to the Chamber of Deputies in 1976.
+He was undersecretary of the budget from 1981 until 1983 and then became the treasury minister.
 He became known for his easygoing style and his adeptness at television appearances.

 Prime Minister of Italy

 Following the elections of 1987, in which his party did well, Goria became prime minister (the youngest his country had seen since World War II), as a protégé of party chairman (and prime ministerial successor) Ciriaco De Mita.
 He was forced to resign in 1988 after the Parliament refused to pass his budget.